foundriesio/docs/source/tutorials/getting-started-with-docker/extra-commands.rst

      httpd.sh

-To check what processes are running inside the container:
+To check what processes are running:

 .. prompt:: bash host:~$, auto